stronnag/mwptools/docs/manual/docs/mwp-terrain-avoidance-quick-guide.md

 # Terrain Avoidance Quick Guide

-There's already quite a long article on  [mwp's terrain analysis tool](Mission-Elevation-Plot-and-Terrain-Analysis.md); this is a quick summary of how to use it in three easy steps.
+There's already quite a long article on  [mwp's terrain analysis tool](Mission-Elevation-Plot-and-Terrain-Analysis.md); this is a quick summary of how to use it in three steps.

 ## 1. Load your mission